Dr Elizabeth A. Craig

 Dr. Craig's teaching and research are in the areas of interpersonal and family communication, highlighting a number of communication processes and skills that contribute to enhancing personal relationships.
-Her research has been featured in the Journal of Computer-Mediated Communication, Journal of Social and Personal Relationships, Personal Relationships, and Communication Quarterly.
-Her current research examines trauma focused equine assisted psychotherapy (TF-EAP).
-She investigates horse-human interaction as it influences emotional and behavioural changes among adolescent girls who have experienced trauma (e.g., sexual violence, physical and/or verbal abuse).
-She is a faculty partner with the Center for Family and Community Engagement, conducting research on foster families and coping with ambiguous loss.
+Her research has been featured in the Western Journal of Communication, Journal of Computer-Mediated Communication, Journal of Social and Personal Relationships, Personal Relationships, and Communication Quarterly.
+Her current research examines horse-human interaction as it influences emotional and behavioural changes among adolescent girls with adverse childhood experineces (e.g., sexual violence, physical and/or verbal abuse).
+She is a member of the National Communication Association, a faculty partner with the Center for Family and Community Engagement, and has won the CHASS Oustanding Teacher Award.
 Her research intersects issues of mental health, developmental assets in youth, human-animal communication, and relationship building through communication.

 Refereed Journal Articles

 Craig, E.A., Nieforth, L., & Rosenfeld, C. (in press).
 Communicating resilience in equine assisted psychotherapy (EAP) for adolescents with adverse childhood experiences (ACEs).
 Western Journal of Communication.